 If any of these symptoms persist after about a week or increase in intensity, contact your healthcare provider or seek emergency care.

 Studies show that people are able to safely manage medication abortion treatment at home without a clinic visit, but your provider may request you follow up in-person based on their clinic policies and your health history.

 Misoprostol should only be taken when prescribed by a medical provider.
 To buy misoprostol online, use a professional telehealth abortion provider.
 This will ensure your process is safe and effectively ends your pregnancy.
 You can also meet with an abortion provider in a clinic where they can administer the medications during the visit or give them to you to take at home.

 Laws around abortion telehealth services change frequently and differ state to state.
 To find options available to you, check here.

-Hey Jane provides telehealth medication abortion sevices online for adults that are less than 10 weeks along in their pregnancy.
+Hey Jane provides telehealth medication abortion sevices and abortion pills online for adults that are less than 10 weeks along in their pregnancy.
 Check that you are eligible for services here and speak with one of our licensed medical providers.
 If approved, we’ll send your medications to the address of your choice (as long it’s in one of the states where we’re operating) to you in an unmarked box to protect your privacy.
 They should arrive on your doorstep in about 1 to 3 days.

 Hey Jane supports those seeking options for their pregnancy and aims to make patients feel informed about their choices.
 We offer loads of resources and provide accurate information about abortion and the process.